jwuphysics/jwuphysics.github.io/_posts/2025-04-26-lowering-the-barrier-for-writing.md

   - productivity
 ---

-These posts are fun to write.
-But writing new posts can be time consuming...
-Let's be honest: am I going to stay motivated and continue writing blog posts? **To sustain good habits, you need to make those tasks easier for your future self.**
+These posts are fun but time consuming to write.
+Let's be honest: am I going to stay motivated and continue posting on my blog? **To sustain a habit of writing, I'll need to create an easier path for my future self.**

 ## Making it easier to start new posts

 With that in mind, I decided to write a bash script that gets my boilerplate out of the way, and enables me to immediately write a post.
 I decided that I wanted it to take on this usage pattern:
 ```sh